 - 4. Lock the table clamps and rip lock. - 5.
 Place the long edge of the framing square on the table and the short edge against the blade.
 Make sure that the square is against the blade surface and not the set of a tooth.
-(Figure 80).

 - 6. Turn the blade with your hand several times and check to see if the square is flush with the blade. - 7.
 If the square is flush with the blade after each rotation, no change is needed.
-(Figure 81) Go to the next section, or
+(Figure 87) Go to the next section, or

-If there is a gap between the square and the blade after any rotation (Figure 81), go to step 8.
+If there is a gap between the square and the blade after any rotation (Figure 87), go to step 8.

 Note: Saw blades are manufactured to different specifications.
 Therefore a small gap is permissible on some brands.

-- 8. Unlock the bevel lock, but do not pull the index pin. - 9.
-Loosen the four screws behind the yoke using a 3/16 inch hex-L wrench.
-(Figure 82)
+8. Unlock the bevel lock, but do not pull the index pin.

+9. Loosen the four screws behind the yoke using a 3/16 inch hex-"L" wrench.
+(Figure 88)

 - 10. Hold the square in place and move the motor slowly until the square is flush with the blade. - 11.
-Hold the motor tightly and lock the bevel lock.
-Do not let the motor move out of place. - 12.
-Check the square to make sure that it is still flush with the blade. - 13.
-Tighten the four screws behind the yoke. - 14.
-Raise the radial arm until the blade is 1-1/2 inches above the table. - 15.
-Unlock the bevel lock and move the motor to the 45° bevel position.
-(Figure 83)
+Hold the saw handle tightly and lock the swivel lock. - 12.
+Check the square to make sure it is still flush with the blade. - 13.
+Tighten the four screws under the yoke using a 1/8 inch hex-L wrench. - 14.
+Place the framing square with the long edge against both the fence and the table, and the short edge against the blade just above the arbor shaft, as before.
+Make sure that the edge of the square is on the blade and not on the set of a tooth. - 15.
+Turn the blade with your hand several times and check to see if the square is flush with the blade. - 16.
+If the square is flush with the blade after each rotation, go to the next section, or